 What Exactly Is a Virtualized Container?

 Tech giants like Google, Microsoft and IBM have all invested heavily in virtualized containers.
-In its most basic definition, a container is an OS-level virtualization method for executing and running applications.
-Containers eliminate the need to launch an entire virtual machine for every application.
+At its most basic, a container is an OS-level virtualization method for executing and running applications.
+Containers eliminate the need to launch an entire virtual machine (VM) for every application.
 They run on an isolated system and single control host and access a single kernel.

-In IT circles, you may have heard the name Docker on more than one occasion.
+You may have heard the name Docker, for example.
 Docker is the leading provider of enterprise-level containers.
-LXC is another big name in virtual container provisioning.
+LXC, a Linux userspace interface that lets users create and manage containers, is another big name in virtual container provisioning.

 What About a Virtual Machine (VM)?

-A VM allows users to run an operating system in an app window on a desktop.
-The VM acts like a full, separate computer complete with its own virtualized hardware.
-This enables you to experiment with different operating systems, software and apps – all in a safe sandboxed environment.
+A VM allows users to run an operating system in an app window on the desktop.
+The VM acts like a separate computer complete with its own virtualized hardware.
+This enables users to experiment with different operating systems, software and apps – all in a safe, sandboxed environment.

-VMs run on a firmware, software or hardware called a hypervisor.
+VMs run on a firmware, software or hardware manager called a hypervisor.
 The hypervisor itself runs on a physical computer – also known as a “host machine” – that provides the VM with resources like RAM and CPU.
-Multiple VMs can run on a single host machine with resources distributed as users see fit.
+Multiple VMs can run on a single host machine with resources distributed as needed.

-Containers are a newer concept and many argue hold several advantages over VMs.
-The latter consumes more resources; it runs on a full copy of an operating system (OS), as well as a virtual copy of every hardware component running the OS.
+Containers are a newer concept, and many argue that they hold several advantages over VMs.
+The latter consumes more resources since it runs on a full copy of the operating system (OS) as well as a virtual copy of every hardware component running the OS.
 This eats up quite a bit of RAM and CPU.

-Containers, by contrast, require just enough of an OS, libraries and other system resources to run a specific program, and can generally squeeze in about two to three times the number of applications as a VM.
+Containers, on the other hand, can generally handle about two to three times the number of applications as a VM since they require only parts of an OS, like the libraries and other system resources necessary to run a specific program.
 Modern containers also run in the cloud, giving users a portable operating environment for deploying, developing and testing new systems.

 Well, not exactly.
-VMs do hold certain advantages.
-VMs are simple and easy to create for someone with a fair degree of IT-literacy.
-Developers can just install whatever OS they need and get straight to work, and there is very little learning curve.
-With easily-accessible software on the market, you can also easily return to an earlier iteration of an OS or clone a new OS entirely.
+VMs do have certain advantages.
+They’re relatively easy to create, so developers can install whatever OS they need and get straight to work since there isn’t much of a learning curve.
+With easily-accessible software on the market, users can even return to an earlier iteration of an OS, or create/clone a new OS entirely.

-For enterprises and SMBs, however, containers may still be preferable.
-Containers use much less hardware, making them ideal for running multiple instances of a single application, service or web server.
-Containers also do what VMs do without a hypervisor, resulting in faster resource provisioning and speedier availability of new applications.
+For enterprises and small businesses, however, containers may still be preferable.
+Containers use considerably less hardware, making them ideal for running multiple instances of a single application, service or web server.
+Containers function like VMs but without a hypervisor, resulting in faster resource provisioning and speedier availability of new applications.

 topic: containers vs. vms